 In addition, the Safe Journey Card -- with which people can discreetly let our drivers know if they need extra help -- is a flexible, low-tech solution for those living with dementia.

 Transport is a crucial aspect in allowing people with dementia to retain their confidence to get out and about in their communities.
 First UK Bus' work to assist people with dementia and other disabilities is an extension of good customer service, and something other businesses should look into.

-This is just one example of how businesses across the country, large and small, are taking steps to become dementia friendly.
+This is just one example of how businesses across the country and around the world, large and small, are taking steps to become dementia friendly.
 This is through a range of activities such as providing services for people with dementia, raising awareness of dementia within their organization, utilizing technology to improve quality of life for people with dementia, and ensuring the services they offer are adapted for the needs of people with dementia.

 The Dementia Friendly Communities program focuses on improving inclusion and quality of life for people with dementia.
 The Alzheimer's Society's five year strategy includes a key ambition to work with people affected by dementia and key partners to define and develop dementia friendly communities.
 Dementia Friends is a key part of the Dementia Friendly Communities program.
 The Prime Minister's challenge on dementia also includes an ambition to create communities that are working to help people live well with dementia.

 For more information on Dementia Friendly Communities visit http://www.alzheimers.org.uk/dementiafriendlycommunities